JuanBraco/ft_transcendance/README.md

 ## Project Architecture

-This project is based on a multi-service architecture, including a Postgres database, a React.js application for the frontend, a Nest.js application for the backend, and a dedicated file service handled by Nginx for serving static files.
+This project is based on a multi-service architecture, including a Postgres database, a React.js application for the frontend, a Nest.js application for the backend.

 ### Services Overview
 - 🗄️ **Postgres Database (db service):** This service acts as the central database for the application.
 All user data, game data, and chat logs are stored here.